How To Prepare For A Flood

-BALTIMORE (WJZ) — With heavy mid-summer thunderstorms, there is a high threat of a flood in your neighborhood and it is important to act fast.
+BALTIMORE (WJZ) — With heavy mid-summer thunderstorms, there is a high threat of flooding in neighborhoods – making it important to act fast.

-With some communities responding to floods right now and others in the region still recovering from earlier floods, the Federal Emergency Management Agency (FEMA) urges communities to prepare for potential floods by offering tips on how to be ready for a flood before it occurs, survive during the flooding and how to remain safe after flooding.
+With some communities responding to floods and others in the region still recovering from earlier floods, the Federal Emergency Management Agency (FEMA) urges communities to prepare for potential floods with these tips on how to be ready for a flood before it occurs, survive during the flooding and remain safe after flooding.

 “Flooding is the most common and costliest disaster in the United States – it can occur in any community at any time.
-In a flood, your life depends on being prepared which is why we encourage individuals, commuters, families, and communities to prepare,” stated FEMA Region III Regional Administrator MaryAnn Tierney.
+In a flood, your life depends on being prepared which is why we encourage individuals, commuters, families, and communities to prepare,” said FEMA Region III Regional Administrator MaryAnn Tierney.

 Here are some of the terms for flooding: